 - Discounts on Smugmug, Adobe, Phlearn, Blurb, Chatbooks and more

 You never have to worry about having enough space because the Flickr Pro account gives you unlimited uploads, storage and bandwidth.
-If you take lots of photos and especially if you have a DSL, you will appreciate this.
-Pro allows you to upload photos up to 200MB each.
+If you’re a photographer or just take lots of photos, you’ll appreciate this.
+Pro allows you to upload photos up to 200MB each, which is great if you have a DSLR or mirrorless camera and or want to upload RAW files.
 You also get unlimited video uploads (10 minutes playback max, 1GB per video).
 In January 2019 Flickr began limited free accounts to 1000 photos and videos.

 Unlimited Sets and Collections